KutuMobaa/Ubuntu/README.md

 # $ ./run.sh

-*input in the order in the menu to avoid errors, bugs and so on
+* input in the order in the menu to avoid errors, bugs and so on
+#
+* Jika terjadi bug, laporkan di dalam grub telegram